HBRS-SDP/ws23-solo12/docs/README.md

 4. **User Story**: As a developer, I want to implement a control loop with a frequency of 500 Hz for precise and real-time control.
 - **Acceptance Criteria**:
-    - The abstraction should meet the 1 kHz control loop frequency requirement.
+    - The abstraction should meet the 500 Hz control loop frequency requirement.

 5. **User Story:** As a software developer, I want the common API to be developed in C++ to facilitate smooth interoperability between simulation and real
 - **Acceptance Criteria:**